moderndatacompany/dataos.info/docs/resources/stacks/flare/configuration_templates/elasticsearch.md

 # Elasticsearch Depots

 To start executing Flare Jobs on Elasticsearch Depots, you first need to set up an Elasticsearch Depot.
-If you haven’t done it, navigate to the below link
+If you haven’t done it, navigate to the following link: [Elasticsearch Depot](/resources/depot/depot_config_templates/elasticsearch/).

 ## Read Configuration